 Even if many consider the Nordschleife the greatest race-track ever, it is actually not even a true race-track.
 It is too long for any human driver to be able to develop some kind of steady rhythm on it.
 It has no real signature bends like Blanchimont at Spa or the R130 at Suzuka.
 It is, in essence, just a fast drive through the countryside.

-Those are obviously considered non arguments in Germany.
+Those are obviously not considered valid arguments in Germany.
 Where they have their brilliant Ringmeisters.
-People who are just a little bit more than mere humans.
+People who are just a tad more than mere humans.
 Caracciola and Rosemeyer for instance, or more recently, that Töller guy.
 Wonder what ever became of him after he won one Can-Am race back in 71?

 It’s hard to belief then that the Schleife was actually build to offer a safe alternative to even more insanity.
 Before the very existence of the Nürburgring, some German Grand Prix were indeed organized on a thing called the AVUS; in the suburbs of Berlin.